 Liability of each member is limited

 The liability of each member is limited.
-Each member guarantees to contribute up to a maximum of $1.00 to the assets of the company if it is wound up while he or she is a member, or within one year afterwards, and at the time of winding up the debts and liabilities of the company exceed its assets.
+Each member guarantees to contribute up to a maximum of $1.00 to the assets of the company if it is wound up while the member is a member, or within one year afterwards, and at the time of winding up the debts and liabilities of the company exceed its assets.
 The liability of each member is limited to making such contribution and no more.

 Objects of the company